ocaml-explore/explore/content/users/library-author/index.md

 workflows:
   - Finding Answers to your Questions
   - Configuring OCaml Tools for your Editor
-  - Initialising a New Library
+  - Starting a new Project
   - Navigating OCaml Projects
   - Adding Unit Tests to your Project
   - Keeping your Code Clean